Freeride mecca in the second largest ski area in Austria

 The second largest ski area in Austria, Skicircus calls itself the “Home of Lässig” (‘easy going’).
 The village of Fieberbrunn is traditional and charming, it is central in the large and spread-out Skicircus domain.
 No shakey old lifts here, most of the chairlifts and gondolas are high speed and heated; the majority of chairlifts have protective covers.
 The ski area overall has something for everyone, although beginners should head to Hinterglemm; snowmaking covers around 90% of the pistes, there are plenty of rustic huts for lunch stops.
 Freeriders head for Fieberbrunn, which also hosts a section of the World Tour.
 Fieberbrunn après-ski is lively.
 Accommodation is mainly hotels, some attractive chalets and apartments line the valley.

-What about ski chalet and apartment properties for sale in Fieberbrunn, Saalbach and Hinterglemm?
+Ski chalet and apartment properties for sale in Fieberbrunn

 One, two and three bedroom ski property chalets do come up for sale, but it is not an active market for older properties and patience is required, they can command quite a premium in local terms.
 New well located and attractive developments in Saalbach and Fieberbrunn are well suited for non-resident buyers with good facilities, serviced options, lock and leave potential, and rental packages with good returns including the summer.